fadiwahba/landlord-dashboard/README.md

 Thanks for taking the time to do our front-end coding test.
 This will have two parts:

 1. A [task](#frontend) to create a create a list of payable transactions displayed in a react-based website.
-This front will depend on a running backend API which we have provided.
+This front will integrate with a simulated backend API which is bundled with the provided web app skeleton.

 2. Some [follow-up questions](./FOLLOW-UP.md) (please commit the follow-up question answers to your own provided repository).